Need to know

 Once you're all plugged in and everything is turned on, you'll need to tell your TV to send audio to the soundbar.
 You'll need to adjust two settings in the TV's audio options.

-2. Look for a setting called "pass through" and turn it on or select it as the default audio option.
-This will tell the TV to take incoming audio from a broadcast or your external devices (e.g. set top box) and pass it through so the soundbar decodes it.
+- Look for a setting called "pass through" and turn it on or select it as the default audio option.
+This will tell the TV to take incoming audio from a broadcast, streaming service or an external devices (e.g. games console) and pass it through so the soundbar decodes it.

 ARC and eARC deliver the best audio quality.
 Look for inputs like the one pictured here.